candycode/qlua/README.md

 -----------------------

-The current version of QLua does not support addition of new types in a programmatic way i.e. you have to modify the source code.
+The current version of QLua does not support addition of new types in a programmatic way i.e. you have to modify the source code yourself.

 To add an additional type:

-1) register the type through a call to qRegisterMetaType inside the LuaContext::RegisterTypes() function in LuaContext.cpp;
+1. register the type through a call to qRegisterMetaType inside the LuaContext::RegisterTypes() function in LuaContext.cpp;
-2) add an ArgConstructor(Arguments.h) specialization to create a type instance from the data on the Lua stack;
+2. add an ArgConstructor(Arguments.h) specialization to create a type instance from the data on the Lua stack;
-3) add a ReturnConstructor(Arguments.h) specialization to create a Lua value from a type instance;
+3. add a ReturnConstructor(Arguments.h) specialization to create a Lua value from a type instance;
-4) Add code to create the proper ArgumentConstructor/ReturnConstructor from the type name inside ParameterWrapper and ReturnWrapper constructors
+4. Add code to create the proper ArgumentConstructor/ReturnConstructor from the type name inside ParameterWrapper and ReturnWrapper constructors

 In general just have a look at how the various QList<T> and QVector<T> types